Yohannes Harish

-Yohannes Harish (born 19 April 1993) is an Eritrean professional footballer who plays as a midfielder for USL Championship club Oakland Roots.
+Yohannes Harish (born 19 April 1993) is an Eritrean professional footballer who plays as a midfielder.

 Career

 Born in Eritrea, Harish moved to the United States and settled in Oakland, California at the age of 14.
 After arriving in the country, Harish joined Soccer Without Borders Oakland (SWB Oakland) where he learned English while attending Oakland International High School.
-In 2013, Harish began attending Holy Names University and played college soccer with the Holy Names Hawks from 2014 through 2017.
+In 2013, Harish was accepted to Holy Names University and played college soccer with the Holy Names Hawks from 2014 through 2017.
 He played 61 games for the Hawks across four seasons, with 4 goals.
 He also captained the side for his junior and senior seasons.

 In 2018, Harish joined Premier Development League side San Francisco Glens, playing in seven matches through the 2018 season.
 He made his debut for the club on 5 May against Santa Cruz Breakers, starting in the 1–0 defeat.
 Harish played again with the Glens for the 2019 USL League Two season where he was eventually named captain.